-PANICKED GLOBALISTS BANNING CANDIDATES TO “SAVE DEMOCRACY”
+Panicked Globalists Banning Candidates to “Save Democracy”

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

 The fearless Western defenders of democracy are panicking over the prospects of losing control of political and financial power.
 They are removing their masks and letting the world clearly see the tyrants they really are despite their pious claims of social superiority.
-Let’s start with the financial persecution of Nigel Farage in Great Britain.
+We'll start today's TruNews with the financial persecution of Nigel Farage in Great Britain.

 Rick Wiles, Doc Burkhart.
 Airdate 6/30/23